swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 Strings are iterables, which means many of the ideas from lists can also be applied directly to string manipulation.
-In essence, being 'iterable' allows strings to be handled like the way lists are handled.
+In essence, being 'iterable' allows strings to be handled the same way lists are handled.

 For instance, characters can be accessed individually or in sequences: